 PolicyPak + FSLogix: Set default browser based upon if the browser is masked or revealed

 Hi.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can quickly dictate the default browser based upon the browsers that are actually on or not on the machine because of FSLogix.

 In this example, this guy is EastSalesUser1, and he is being exposed to “Google Chrome” browser.
 Let me go ahead and show you what happens if I were to go to “WordPad” and get an e-mail or just get any link at all through e-mail, Skype, anything at all.
 What happens?
 The default browser of Internet Explorer opens.
 That’s not what you want.
 You want “Google Chrome” to be your default browser.

 Let me go ahead and “Sign out” here and show you what happens for WestSalesUser1.
 WestSalesUser1 with FSLogix is being shown only the Firefox browser.
 Let’s see that: “westsalesuser1.”
 Because of FSLogix, we’re only going to see the “Mozilla Firefox” browser, but we’re going to have the exact same problem.
 If you were to go to “WordPad” or you get a link from Skype or something and you go to “www.abc.com,” what happens?
 The default browser once again is going to be not the browser you want but instead Internet Explorer.
 You can see it’s trying to get started over here in the background.